-The Company has a service agreement to operate and maintain their data centre computing equipment for the purpose of mining crypto currency on the cloud.
+The Company has a service agreement with an unrelated third party to operate and maintain their data centre computing equipment for the purpose of mining crypto currency in Canada, Sweden and Iceland.
 As part of the arrangement, proprietary software is installed on the Company's computing equipment to assist in optimizing the use of the equipment.